Home | About | Project Map | Exhibitions | Press + Funding + Contact

 Photos by Allyn Griffin (drone pilot), Kyle Peets and Tara J Graves

-After the performance, we printed a vinyl banner that was applied to a baseball dugout in the field where the performance concluded.
+After the performance, we printed a vinyl banner that was applied to a baseball dugout on the field where the cloud was formed.

 Water Weathers the Rock